LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 # Paradox Spectra 1738 Serial Output Reverse Engineering
-Reverse engineering of Paradox Spectra 1738 Security System Serial Output and reading it from Raspberry PI.
+Reverse engineering of Paradox Spectra 1738 Security System Serial Output.
+Reading the serial stream with Raspberry PI.

-## Paradox Spectra 1738 serial output
+## <div align=center>Paradox Spectra 1738 serial output</div>
 Spectra 1738 serial output is 4 bytes.
 Look at the tables by the end of this doument.

 - **Byte 1** is an event.
 - **Byte 2** is a message like zone number, user, status, trouble info.
 - **Byte 3, Byte 4** are used for clock.

-## Connect Paradox serial output to Raspberry PI
+## <div align=center>Connect Paradox serial output to Raspberry PI</div>
 To read Paradox security messages by Raspberry PI we have to connect these two hardware devices.</br> Both devices have a serial input/output IO (COM ports).
 Serial interface is using one wire to send data and another wire to receive data.